huggingface/blog/llama31-on-vertex-ai.md

 ## Introduction to Vertex AI

 Vertex AI is a machine learning (ML) platform that lets you train and deploy ML models and AI applications, and customize Large Language Models (LLMs) for use in your AI-powered applications.
-Vertex AI combines data engineering, data science, and ML engineering workflows, enabling your teams to collaborate using a common tool-set and scale your applications using the benefits of Google Cloud.
+Vertex AI combines data engineering, data science, and ML engineering workflows, enabling your teams to collaborate using a common toolset and scale your applications using the benefits of Google Cloud.

 This blog will be focused on deploying an already fine-tuned model from the Hugging Face Hub using a pre-built container to get real-time online predictions.
+Thus, we'll demonstrate the use of Vertex AI for inference.

 More information at [Vertex AI - Documentation - Introduction to Vertex AI](https://cloud.google.com/vertex-ai/docs/start/introduction-unified-platform).

 ## 1. Requirements for Meta Llama 3.1 Models on Google Cloud

-Meta Llama 3.1 brings exciting advancements, however, running those requires careful consideration of your hardware resources.
+Meta Llama 3.1 brings exciting advancements.
+However, running these models requires careful consideration of your hardware resources.
 For inference, the memory requirements depend on the model size and the precision of the weights.
 Here's a table showing the approximate memory needed for different configurations:

 <table>
   <tr>